 I often see routers with antennae pointed off in different directions.
 It may look cool, but it’s sending the WiFi signal somewhere that you don’t need.

 Keep the antennae straight up and down whenever possible.

-Add a network switch
+Add a Network Switch

-Sticking with the Ethernet theme for a second, consider adding a small network switch to increase the number of wired connections you can use.
+Consider adding a small network switch to increase the number of wired connections you can use.

-My downstairs television has the TV, an NVIDIA Shield and an Xbox One all connected to the one Ethernet port.
+My downstairs television has the TV, an NVIDIA Shield, and an Xbox One, all connected to one Ethernet port.

 Think of a switch like a cable TV splitter to enable more devices to access the signal at the same time.

-Extend your WiFi range
+Extend WiFi Range